PhysioLabXR/PhysioLabXR-Community/paper/paper.md

-*PhysioLabXR* is an open-source software platform for developing experiments for neuroscience and human–computer interaction (HCI) that involve real-time physiological data processing and interactive interfaces. *PhysioLabXR* provides native support for data sources such as electrophysiological sensors (e.g., EEG, EMG, EOG), fNIRS, eye trackers, cameras, microphones, and screen capture, and implements the popular data transfer protocols: Lab Streaming Layer (LSL) [@kothe2014labstreaminglayer] and ZeroMQ (ZMQ) [@zeromq].
+The *PhysioLabXR* is an open-source software platform for developing experiments for neuroscience and human–computer interaction (HCI) that involve real-time physiological data processing and interactive interfaces. *PhysioLabXR* provides native support for data sources such as electrophysiological sensors (e.g., EEG, EMG, EOG), fNIRS, eye trackers, cameras, microphones, and screen capture, and implements the popular data transfer protocols: Lab Streaming Layer (LSL) [@kothe2014labstreaminglayer] and ZeroMQ (ZMQ) [@zeromq].
 It features multi-stream visualization methods, real-time digital signal